 For each neuron, we calculate the maximum activation value across all images.
 We then take the positive example set P to consist of all images that activate the neuron with at least 80% of the maximum activation value, and the negative example set N to consist of all images that activate the neuron with at most 20% of the maximum activation value (or do not activate it at all).
+We selected these thresholds as our best guess (further refinement may be possible in future) based on experimental observations to ensure that the positive set is predominantly comprised of images in which the target concept is clearly expressed, while the negative set is limited to images with minimal or no activation, thereby reducing overlap and enhancing the reliability of the subsequent concept extraction.
 The highest scoring response of running ECII on these sets, together with the background knowledge described above, is shown in Table 2 for each neuron, together with the coverage of the ECII response.
 For each neuron, we call its corresponding label the target label, e.g., neuron 0 has target label "building."
-Note that some target labels consist of two concepts, e.g., "footboard, chain" for neuron 49 - this occurs if the corresponding ECII response carries two class expressions joined by a logical conjunction, i.e., in this example "footboard $\sqcap$ chain" (as description logic expression) or footboard(x) $\wedge$ chain(x) expressed in first-order predicate logic.
+Note that some target labels consist of two concepts, e.g., "footboard, chain" for neuron 49 - this occurs if the corresponding ECII response carries two class expressions joined by a logical conjunction, i.e., in this example "footboard $\Box$ chain" (as description logic expression) or footboard(x) $\wedge$ chain(x) expressed in first-order predicate logic.